 Wall Street, Bryce Canyon National Park

-We drove to all the viewpoints, and the best two by far were Bryce Point and Sunset Point.
+We drove to all the viewpoints that were open in winter, and the best two by far were Bryce Point and Sunset Point.

 All Viewpoints in Bryce Canyon